Nexmo/station/lib/nexmo_developer/app/views/contribute/code-snippets/sample-code-snippet.md

 ---
-title: Quick howto on a simple thing
+title: Quick how to on a simple thing
 navigation_weight: 5
 ---